 Simple pleasures are the best!
 That is my all time favorite mantra ☺️

-The recipes of the NYTimes always summons the finest cook in me.
+The recipes of the NYTimes always summon the finest cook in me.
 The energizing tone of the contributors and their accurate recipes make glorious culinary attempts in my kitchen.

 It is always good to try new recipes, and it is even better when I figure out how to make dishes that I grew fond of, but never before had an accurate recipe for.